xuantiep/xdeb-org/content/post/2021/switch-from-aws-s3-to-backblaze-b2.md

 There are nowadays a multitude of services that offer S3-compatible storage services.
 Both Arq and the aws cli will support any of them.
 Arq also support a [number of other options](https://www.arqbackup.com/#arqbackup-benefit-list-2).

-[Backblaze](https://www.backblaze.com/) is a service I have recommended to family and frieds for years.
+[Backblaze](https://www.backblaze.com/) is a service I have recommended to family and friends for years.
 For 6 USD you get unlimited personal cloud backup and a nice Windows/macOS app that mostly is install and forget.

 Last year Backblaze B2 Cloud storage was made S3-compatible.
 In the beginning of this year I switch all my AWS S3 usages to B2 Cloud.
 It was a quick and painless switch.